cisagov/ScubaGoggles/Testing/Functional/SmokeTests/README.md

 - Python versions <3.10.x are not supported and will cause the smoke test workflow to fail.
 - [Due to the lack of an array input type from GitHub](https://github.com/orgs/community/discussions/11692), the required format is an array of strings for the operating system and python version inputs.
 This is something to capture as a future todo once arrays are available.

-## Adding New Functional Tests ##
+## Adding New Tests ##
-A new functional smoke test should be added as a method in the [SmokeTest class](https://github.com/cisagov/ScubaGoggles/blob/main/Testing/Functional/SmokeTests/smoke_test.py).
-Helper methods should be stored in [smoke_test_utils.py](https://github.com/cisagov/ScubaGoggles/blob/main/Testing/Functional/SmokeTests/smoke_test_utils.py).
+A new smoke test should be added as a method in the [SmokeTest class](https://github.com/cisagov/ScubaGoggles/blob/main/Testing/Functional/SmokeTests/smoke_test.py).
+Helper methods should be added in [smoke_test_utils.py](https://github.com/cisagov/ScubaGoggles/blob/main/Testing/Functional/SmokeTests/smoke_test_utils.py).

 Below is an example that tests the `scubagoggles gws` command: